 Entry requirements - specific

-- A graduate certificate + 5 years relevant work experience^
+Graduate certificate and 5 years relevant work experience

 Credit for prior learning - general